 At first glance, the Modano financial model has a lot of tabs and can appear overwhelming.
 Here are some usage guidelines we've put together that'll have you zipping around before you know it.

 We build financial models using the Modano financial modelling Excel add in.

-While spreadsheets offer infinite flexibility it can be easy for errors to creep in as models are used and changed, especially when there are multiple people involved.
+While spreadsheets offer infinite flexibility, it can be easy for errors to creep in as models are used and changed, especially when there are several people involved.

-Standard Ledger uses Modano to ensure that there is model integrity built right in, with error checking etc.
+Standard Ledger uses Modano to ensure that there is model integrity built right in, including error checking.

-When we deliver a model it is presented in “locked down” version to prevent errors in totals etc being made.
+When we deliver a model, it is presented in 'locked down' version to prevent errors in totals and other values.

-One of the most common “problems” with the locked down version is that (to reduce screen clutter) rows and columns are normally shown in a collapsed version (see the “+’s on the left side or the top of the model).
-While reducing screen clutter if you’re a hands on person and want to be able to follow through all the formulas this can be frustrating (speaking from personal experience).
-While it’s tempting therefore to want to have an unlocked version just to follow through formula’s, having further versions runs the risk of adding to version control problems.
+One of the most common 'problems' with the locked down version is that (to reduce screen clutter) rows and columns are normally shown in a collapsed version (see the “+’s on the left side or the top of the model).
+While this does reduce screen clutter, if you’re a hands on person and want to be able to follow through all the formulas, it can be frustrating (speaking from personal experience).
+While it’s tempting to want an unlocked version just to follow through formulas, having further versions runs the risk of adding to version control problems.

 If you want more detail shown to be able to follow through on a regular basis, please ask and we’ll save the locked down version in an expanded form so you can see the detail you need.

 Modano provides your business with a driver-based financial model, which imports and reconciles your latest Xero data at all times, providing further integrity of the underlying data source.